rnabioco/scraps/README.md

 scraps (**S**ingle **C**ell **R**N**A** **P**olyA **S**ite Discovery) is currently implemented as a <a href="https://snakemake.readthedocs.io/en/stable/">Snakemake</a> pipeline for
 10X Genomics 3' end v2/3 libraries (and other platforms with similar library structure, including Drop-seq, Microwell-seq, and BD Rhapsody).
-It will eventually be expanded for analyzing a range of RNA processing changes in single-cell RNA-seq data.
+If long Read1 is available (estimated ~5% of SRA data, or planning new experiments), positional information will be calculated from paired realignment; otherwise, the less optimal anchored Read2 approach is used. scraps will eventually be expanded for analyzing a range of RNA processing changes in single-cell RNA-seq data.

 <img src="inst/flow.png" width="300" align="right">